smartman1234/chat-with-gpt/README.md

-# Chat with GPT
+# ExtraGPT

-Chat with GPT is an open-source, unofficial ChatGPT app with extra features and more ways to customize your experience.
+ExtraGPT is an open-source, unofficial ChatGPT app with extra features and more ways to customize your experience.
 It connects ChatGPT with ElevenLabs to give ChatGPT a realistic human voice.

 Try out the hosted version at: https://www.chatwithgpt.ai